 "The heavens declare the glory of God; and the firmament showeth his handiwork.
 Day unto day uttereth speech, and night unto night showeth knowledge.
-There is no speech nor language, where their voice is not heard.
-Their line is gone out through all the earth, and their words to the end of the world."
+There is no speech nor language, where their voice is not heard."

 *I don't recommend William Lane Craigs work outside of his defense of theism.